Breast Augmentation With Lift

 This is the most common question and concern for most patients.

 Generally speaking, most people heal very well after a breast augmentation and breast lift.
-The scars initially have some pink or red pigment, and slowly fade to a white color over the course of a year.
+The scars initially have some pink or red pigment, and slowly fade to a white color over a year.

 Is it better to place the implant under the muscle or over?